Hungary 2002 "The Fauna of Hungary I"

 Dinosaurs on stamps of Hungary 2018

-The Hungarian Post Office Ltd. has begun the issue of a new series.
-In the designs of the stamp series and miniature sheet, typical species of Hungarian fauna are depicting together with motifs referring to each animal’s habitat.
+In 2002, the Hungarian Post Office Ltd. has begun the issue of a new series.
+In the designs of the stamp series and Souvenir-Sheet, typical species of Hungarian fauna are depicting together with motifs referring to each animal’s habitat.

 The wildcat (Felis sylvestris) is about a third bigger than the domestic cat.
 A solitary creature, it lives in large reedy areas.
 It sleeps during the day and starts hunting at dusk.
 The wildcat is a useful animal as it kills vermin.